orbs-network/orbs-spec/behaviors/services/consensus-core.md

 # Consensus-Core
-Respomsible for the producing and valdiation of ordering and validation blocks.
+Responsible for the producing and valdiation of ordering and validation blocks.
 The consensus core maintains the consistency state (latest block_height) and is responsible for the consistency of the rest of the services.
 The consensus core interacts with the follwoing services as part of the consensus process:
 * Consensus algorithm - achieves consensus on a block, uses lite-helix, a PBFT based algorithm.